sponegit/keyplus-diagnostic-simple-lilygo/docs/update_fw.md

 > \[!IMPORTANT]
 > Steps to enter upgrade mode
 >
-> 1. Press and hold the SBOOT button close to the Modelm and do not release it.
+> 1. Press and hold the SBOOT button close to the modem and do not release it.
 > 2. Plug in MICRO-USB
 > 3. Plug in USB-C
 > 4. Check the device manager and wait for the computer port to be generated